 Early detection of rapidly developing hazardous storms requires rapid-scan radar.
-The National Weather Radar Testbed (NWRT) collects data from 10-cm, singlefaced, phased array radar (PAR) that supports adaptable scanning strategies and volumetrically scans a storm in time scales of seconds instead of several minutes.
+The National Weather Radar Testbed (NWRT) collects data from a 9.4-cm, singlefaced, phased array antenna that supports adaptable scanning strategies and volumetrically scans a storm in time scales of seconds instead of several minutes.
 Such high temporal sampling provides unprecedented opportunity to research rapidly evolving phenomena and improve warning lead-time for severe weather.
-Another significant advantage of the PAR is the ability for making cross-beam wind, shear, and turbulence measurements (Zhang and Doviak 2006).
+Another significant advantage of the phased array antenna is the ability for making crossbeam wind, shear, and turbulence measurements (Zhang and Doviak 2006).
 Other meteorological benefits are considered in Doviak et al. (2001).